Q: How can I apply to UMD?

 Once you have submitted your application, you will see an in-platform pop up notifying you that your submission was successful.
 You will also receive an email from the Office of Undergraduate Admissions confirming that your application has been submitted.
 Neither of these notifications guarantee that the submitted application was complete.

-It is the applicant’s responsibility to verify receipt of all items in the application checklist.
-We do not send out individual notifications regarding missing documents.
+It is the applicant’s responsibility to confirm receipt of all materials listed on the application checklist through MyCoalition.
+Applicants will not receive any individual notifications regarding missing documents.

 Q: I submitted my standardized test scores more than two weeks ago, but it does not appear that UMD received them.
 Why is that?

 Standardized test scores can take several weeks to process and be received by our office.
 Please confirm that the testing agency submitted your scores to the University of Maryland, College Park, using the SAT code 5814 or ACT code 1746.
 Applicants often send their scores to other institutions in the University System of Maryland by mistake.

 If your scores were sent to the University of Maryland, College Park, confirm that the first, middle and last names indicated on your test are the same as those used on your application.
 Different spellings can result in scores not matching with application files.

 If you have confirmed both of these details and still have questions, please email us.